 If a reduction in business activity means that not all safety critical workers are needed for normal operations, then consideration should be given to ensuring that rostering and monitoring arrangements prioritise those who remain required to carry out safety critical activities.

-Where an employer is unable to carry out the usual monitoring of competence and fitness (either under ROGS or the TDLCR), the employer should take a risk-based approach and:
+Where an employer is using an adjusted process for monitoring of competence and fitness under ROGS the employer should take a risk-based approach and:

 - consider the risks from the individual continuing their role beyond the normal medical/competence review process for a limited period;